Sundance Vacations Best Places to Golf

 Dunes Golf and Beach Club stands as a “Top 100 Golf Course” in virtually every major magazine ranking.
 The Club has played host to many PGA Tours, Senior PGA Tours, Women’s, Amateur, National, and State events.

-Receiving ranked No. 52 on Golf Magazine’s Top 100 Courses You Can Play, May River is a unique experience for both beginners and advanced golfers.
+Receiving ranked No. 40 on Golf Digest; America’s 100 Greatest Public Courses, May River is a unique experience for both beginners and advanced golfers.
 The fairways wind past old oaks and gently undulating slopes challenge putting skills.
 Take in the majesty of century-old live oaks and serene native landscapes as you linger on the scenic, 18-hole Jack Nicklaus Signature Course.

 Having sand imported from Ohio, it angular consistency allows bunkers to build with steep flash faces.